What Can You Expect in a Grand Jury Subpoena?

 2. Legal Representation

 When you are served with a grand jury subpoena, you have the right to seek legal representation.
-When choosing an attorney to represent you, it is important to understand that not all law practices are alike.
-There are far fewer attorneys that handle federal grand jury subpoenas than state grand jury subpoenas, and fewer still who have extensive experience (and a significant record of success) in federal health care fraud and other white-collar criminal investigations.
+When choosing the best attorney to represent you, it is important to understand that not all law practices are alike.
+There are far fewer attorneys that handle federal grand jury subpoenas than state grand jury subpoenas, and fewer still who have extensive experience (and a significant record of success) in federal healthcare fraud and other white-collar criminal investigations.

 However, while you are entitled to legal representation as you prepare your testimony or document protection (and if you choose to challenge your subpoena in federal court), you are not entitled to have your attorney present in the grand jury room.
 You will need to appear before the grand jury alone.
 And if you need legal advice during the grand jury proceedings, you will need to ask to consult with your attorney outside of the grand jury’s presence.